A Community-Wide CPR Fair

 Tobacco and Vaping

 We have launched a bold, triple-threat strategy to combat the e-cigarette use epidemic with research, advocacy, and youth activation.
-In the Greater Houston area, the AHA is tackling this epidemic head-on by working with schools to hold community dialogues and equip students to take a stand.
+In the Montgomery County area, the AHA is tackling this epidemic head-on by working with schools to hold community dialogues and equip students to take a stand.

 Ready to quit vaping?
 Text HEART to 88709 to get free advice, tip, and inspiration for quitting.